 Today the Madison Arts Council (MAC) continues to be driven by a group of volunteers dedicated to the production, advocacy, and education of art in our area.

-Community support is also vital to the creation and continuation of programs such as Arts in Education, free Gazebo Summer Concerts, and SPACES sculpture trail.
-We welcome volunteers and new members daily!
+Community support is also vital to the creation and continuation of programs such as Arts in Education Grants, free Gazebo Summer Concerts, and Christmas Card Lane, Children’s Lantern Parade, and Kris Kringle Market.
+We welcome volunteers and new members!